2013 Tour de France: North-west and journey south

-Stage fifteen, finishing on Mont Ventoux, saw all of the leading contenders, with exception of Froome and Contador, dropped on the early part of the final climb.
-Froome then moved away from Contador and caught Quintana, who had attacked earlier in the climb.
-The pair worked together to put time into their rivals, before Froome attacked with 1.2 km remaining and soloed to the finish.
-This gave Froome a lead of four minutes and fourteen seconds over Mollema in second place, with Contador a further eleven seconds back.
+Stage fifteen, finishing on Mont Ventoux, saw Froome's Team Sky set a brutal pace on the opening kilometres of the Ventoux, so that all of the leading contenders, with the exception of Froome and Contador, dropped on the early part of the final climb.
+Froome then moved away from Contador and quickly caught Quintana, who had attacked earlier in the climb.
+The pair worked together to put time into their rivals, before Froome attacked with 1.2 km remaining and soloed to the finish for a second stage win.
+This gave Froome a lead of four minutes and fourteen seconds over Mollema in second place, with Contador, who had cracked completely in the final kilometre, a further eleven seconds back.
 Froome regained the lead in the mountains classification.
 The following day was the Tour's second rest day.